Low Testosterone Therapy in Tallahassee, FL

 What is Low Testosterone?

 Low Testosterone is a very common condition that usually affects men over 60 but can happen as early as the teen years in some cases.
 Low testosterone is a branch of a broader condition known as Hypogonadism, which is the failure of gonads.
 This means the testicles are not producing enough testosterone, which results in a deficiency, meaning the body does not have enough needed testosterone.
 According to the American Urology Association (AUA), low testosterone is less than 300 nanograms per deciliter (ng/dL).
 When the testosterone gets too low men can feel tired, depressed, moody and grumpy.
 In addition, men commonly lose a sense of vitality, have reduced libido and reduced physical strength.
 They also don’t think as clearly and don’t sleep as well.

 Dr. Kenneth DeLay offers testing, diagnosing, and treatment options for low testosterone to help determine which treatment option will work best for you.
 Patients from all over the Florida Panhandle and Southern Georgia come to see Dr. DeLay for his expertise in men’s sexual health.
-Schedule a consultation today at Panhandle Men’s Health in Tallahassee today!
+Schedule a consultation today at our urology office in Tallahassee, FL today!

 What are the Causes of Low Testosterone?